 Yes you should have both!!

-I like a 4’ or 5’ nylon leash for training and comfort.
-As popular as they are, I do not recommend a flexi leash as they offer no control so are no good for training or when out in crowds.
+Typically leashes come in lengths of 4’ 5’ or 6′, with flexi leashes measuring a lot longer than that.
+Nylon leashes are best for training and comfort.
+As popular as they are, I do not recommend a flexi leash as it is not good for training, keeping control of your dog or safety when out in crowds.

 At some point you may want to walk your dog on a harness, and my favourite style is the “step through” because I find them easiest to get on and off.
 It is your choice whether or not to use one on a regular basis, but there are times when I believe they are particularly important